About Me

-While in the MLIS program at San Jose State I held the position of Co-Chair and Web-Coordinator for American Library Association (Student Chapter) where our organization won an Associated Students Award for our online outreach program efforts through Youtube and other social networking sites.
-I have continued this involvement in the professional organization through involvement in ALA Emerging Leaders, a position in the ALA Ethics Committee, and various continuing education opportunities.
+Beyond my work in my own libraries, I have held many positions in organizations and have had a number of experiences that enhance and broaden my skill sets.
+While in the MLIS program at San Jose State I was the Co-Chair and Web-Coordinator for the American Library Association (Student Chapter) where our organization won an Associated Students Award for our online outreach program efforts through Youtube and other social networking sites.
+I have continued this involvement in the professional organization through involvement in the ALA Ethics Committee, ALA Council, Library Boing Boing workgroup, chair of the Emerging Leaders Steering Committee, and member of the Committee on Committees.
+I have participated in various continuing education opportunities such as the Eureka Program from InfoPeople, ALA Emerging Leaders, and many other leadership courses.
+I have been a speaker at a multitude of conferences, webinars, and staff development days where I spoke primarily on innovative collections, cultivating and utilizing social capital, library management, political and grassroots library advocacy, and technology implementation.

 1. Hi there